 Moreover, you can also display pictures straight from a USB drive or SD card.
 And the built-in shuffle algorithm makes sure that you do not have to look at the same pictures every day.

 And the best part is that whenever a new picture is uploaded, the frame will notify you with a ding.
-And this comes in use when you have a couple of your extended family and friends in the network.
+And this comes into use when you have a couple of your extended family and friends in the network.

 Overall, the UI is great, and if you find it difficult to adjust the pictures, you can always use the remote to fine-tune them.